leo-pfeiffer/equation-parser/README.md

 ## Implementation
 Evaluating an expression works in two steps:

-1. Tokenizer
+1. Tokenizing
-2. Parser
+2. Parsing

-The tokenizer converts the raw string into individual Tokens.
+The tokenizer converts the raw string into individual tokens.
 This is quite straightforward and implemented in the `Tokenizer.scala`.

 The parser in turn also works in two stages.
 Firstly, the list of tokens is converted from infix notation (as put in by the user) to [RPN](https://en.wikipedia.org/wiki/Reverse_Polish_notation) using the [Shunting Yard algorithm](https://en.wikipedia.org/wiki/Shunting_yard_algorithm).
 Parsing the RPN to the final expression is then straightforward.
 This is implemented in `Parser.scala`.